 Make your classroom or study area at home safer from seasonal threats by investing in an essential oil diffuser.
 Get a good one that covers a nice amount of square footage and use oils like clove, orange, peppermint and lemon to start off your day and help keep the air fresh and clean.
 Our favorite oil to use for this purpose is Germ Destroyer essential oil from Plant Therapy.

 We also like to apply Germ Destroyer to the bottoms of our feet every day to support our immune systems.
-When we feel like we need a whole lot of extra support we take On Guard+ capsules 2-3 times a day and our immune systems really thank us for it!
+Make sure you’re using properly diluted essential oils.

 DIY Essential Oils Recipes to Protect Against Seasonal Threats

 Room Freshener Spray

 Make a room freshener spray to keep the air fresh and clean by combining the following in a small spray bottle:

 - 8 drops peppermint essential oil

 - 5 drops clove essential oil or cinnamon essential oil

 - 10 drops orange essential oil or lemon essential oil

 Making your own natural hand protective gel is another great way to use the oils to help protect your children from seasonal threats